ThePapaw/psmc-19/README.md

 2. Install "from zip file" in PSMC-19 (or Kodi) as you would any other downloaded add-on.
 3. After the repo is installed, install the addon(s) of your choosing.
 You can also install the <B>Fuzzy Britches</B> repo from this repo for more "media" type addons.

+(If you are still using PSMC-18 or Kodi 18, you need these repo's" https://github.com/ThePapaw/psmc)

 The ADDONS hosted here were created, forked or modded and/or themed for using with PSMC-19.
 They also work fine with Kodi 19 unless otherwise stated.
 They include: